lib-static/lib-static.github.io/content/_concepts/plaintext.md

 ***tl;dr***

 - Plain text files are a simple, sustainable format to store your project data
-- Plain text based workflows and outputs enable [version control](/concepts/version-control), [data transformation](/concepts/data), [access, and preservation](https://lib-static.onrender.com/concepts/publicationpreservation)
+- Plain text based workflows and outputs enable [version control](/concepts/version-control/), [data transformation](/concepts/data/), [access, and preservation](/concepts/publicationpreservation/)

 You might see the term plaintext, plain-text, or plain text sprinkled about in static web ecosystems.
-At the heart of Lib-STATIC projects is "source code", the raw material that will transformed into published outputs and preserved for future reuse--and the core of that source will be plaintext files.
+At the heart of Lib-Static projects is "source code", the raw material that will transformed into published outputs and preserved for future reuse--and the core of that source will be plaintext files.
 The exact meaning of "plain text" is loose, but the most important concept in this context is the distinction between *plain text files* vs. *binary files*.

 ### Text vs. Binary